MGID Pixel via Google Tag Manager: URL-based conversions

 Configuring URL-Based Conversion in Google Tag Manager

 3. Navigate to the Template Gallery and enter MGID in the search bar.
-Then, select the MGID Pixel.
+Then, select MGID Pixel.

 4. Fill in the MGID Client ID field and choose the Main goal under the Event Pixel option.